ShawnJHL/Go/README.md

 ### Import
 ---
-import "fmt"
+import "fmt"							import (

-import "math"
+import "math"								"fmt

-import (

-	"fmt"

 									"math"

 								)

+YOU HAVE TO IMPORT SUBPACKAGES

+import "math/rand"

+TO USE rand.Intn(100)

 ### Exported Names
 ---
 A NAME IS EXPORTED IF IT STARTS WITH A CAPITAL NAME.

-EX. math.Pi
+ALL THE FUNCTIONS YOU ARE USING FROM A PACKAGE START WITH CAPITAL LETTERS.

+math.Pi, fmt.Println ()

+### COMMENTS
+---
+// FOR SINGLE LINE
+/* */ FOR MULTIPLE LINES

+### Variable
+---
+VARIABLES WITHOUT INITALIZERS

+var c, python, java bool

+VARIABLES WITH INITIALIZERS

+var i, j int = 1, 2

+var (

+	i int = 1

+	j int = 2

+)

+SHORT VARIABLE DECLARATION (MUST BE WITHIN A FUNCTION)

+k := 3

+### Constant
+---
+Contstant variables do not change

+const Pi = 3.14

 ### Function
 ---
+MAIN FUNCTION WILL ALWAYS RUN

 func main () {

-	fmt.Println (add (42, 13))
+	fmt.Println ("HELLO WORLD")

 }